MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 2. Select a product within that opportunity.

-3. Select the 3D model that you want to view.
+    The first model in the product is displayed.

-4. In a brightly lit environment, point your device down toward a flat surface like the floor or a desk.
+3. In a brightly lit environment, point your device down toward a flat surface like the floor or a desk.
 Move your device around slowly to allow Dynamics 365 Product Visualize to find the surface.

     ![Advice on finding a plane](media/find-plane.PNG "Advice on finding a plane")

     After you find a suitable surface, you’ll see the model-loading indicator:

-5. To place the model, select **Place** on the right side of the screen.
+4. To place the model, select **Place** on the right side of the screen.

     ![Place model item](media/place-model.PNG "Place model item")